 When Should I Start Buying Baby Furniture

-When Should I Start Buying Baby Furniture is a question almost every expectant mom asks once the pregnancy begins to feel real and the nursery ideas start swirling.
 In those early weeks it can be hard to know whether you should start shopping right away, wait until the second trimester, or hold off until you’re sure about your budget and space.
 In this guide, I’ll walk you through the timing that has worked best for many parents, how long cribs and nursery furniture usually take to arrive, and what to buy first so the room comes together calmly instead of in a last-minute rush.

 Warm neutral baby nursery with natural wood crib and soft lighting

-See the cribs I recommend on Amazon
+See the cribs collection here

 A warm, softly lit nursery that feels calm and inviting as you begin choosing furniture for your baby’s room.